 The HCAA was established in 1950 by approximately nine artists from the area, most having ties to Noblesville: Amanda Kirby, Elizabeth Kaiser, Malcom Black, Harriet Jeffries and Floyd Hopper.
 The first art exhibit was held in Hare Chevrolet’s former showroom at the corner of 10th and Conner Streets in Noblesville, and each annual exhibit since has been held at libraries around Hamilton County.
 The HCAA was officially granted use of the historic First Baptist Church building, now known as The Birdie Gallery, on May 23, 2006, by the City of Noblesville Common Council.

 The Birdie Gallery is named after Roberta 'Birdie' Bloomhorst, who was the wife of Ken Bloomhorst, a longtime Juried Artist, and a lifelong art lover and supporter.
 In December of 2017, the City of Noblesville Common Council approved a Resolution waiving the remaining $30,000 debt and granted to the HCAA full ownership of the land and building.
-Admission is free, and open February through November on Thursdays from 1-3pm, Fridays from 1-4pm and Saturdays from 10am-4pm.
+Admission is free, and open February through November on Saturdays from 10am-4pm.

 Despite the HCAA’s long history in Noblesville, Indiana, their new home had even more.
 Originally called First Colored Missionary Baptist Church, it was located at the corner of 5th and Cherry Streets, formally known as Amo and Brock Streets.
 This fell on the eastern edge of the Riverside Cemetery that runs along the White River.
 Historical records indicate that the building was started in 1873 and completed in 1875 with a cost of approximately $650.00.